mark1neiman/compensation/README.md

 ## This is my solution for the assignment test made by WE.ee.

 - Quick description: Create an frontend app which calculates sick-leave health insurance compensation
-- Languages: HTML, SASS, JS vanila
+- Languages: HTML, SCSS, JS vanila

 #### Requirements:
 - I can enter my monthly gross income